Best daily deals

 What pickup pattern should you use?

 On the back of the Yeti X you’ll notice a toggle that cycles through these weird little icons.
 These icons describe pickup patterns.
-While you may end up just setting one and forgetting about it, each of these options has a use case in mind, so remember this handy-dandy table if you need some guidance.
+While you may end up just setting one and forgetting about it, each option has a use case in mind, so remember this handy-dandy table if you need some guidance.

 PatternPosition on ringUse